HyperviewHQ/hyperview_docs/documentation/settings/topics/notification-channels.rst

 ===============
 To enable the integration, enter the following information.

 #.
 Give the notification channel a name.
-This name will be used to identify the channel when you are configuring an Alarm Policy
+Use this name to identify the channel when you are configuring an :ref:`Alarm Policy <Alarm-policies-doc>`.

 #.
-Give copy and paste the webhook url for the target Microsoft Teams channel.
+Copy and paste the webhook URL for the target Microsoft Teams channel.

 |add-notification-channel|